deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Spears spoke up and got her attention.
 “We’re hittin’ the thermosphere, but we got trouble!”

 Ray could feel it.
-Despite that the *Dauntless* mission had been years ago and all-too brief, she could feel the ship responding around her in a familiar way.
+Despite the fact that the *Dauntless* mission had been years ago and all-too-brief, she could feel the ship responding around her in a familiar way.
 It might be a horrific flying abattoir built to satisfy the Hunters’ unspeakable thirst, but a ship was a ship and she could even detect the subtle sway in her balance as it redistributed power loads in the gravity plating to counter the heavy turbulence they were no doubt hammering through right now.

 She blinked and paid attention to the here-and-now again.
 Sure enough, the forward window was full of nothing but black, tinged with the merest suggestion of Nitrogen blue.
 Hunters apparently liked a vivid nuclear green for their displays, or maybe it was some alien fuck-you hue that the human eye merely *interpreted* as bright green.
 Either way, it was loathsome.